pkp/pkp-docs/contributing/en/create-and-edit.md

 ![](./assets/create-file-upload2.png)

 Once you’ve uploaded assets into your assets folder you can go ahead and delete the holder document file you created, by clicking the file name followed by trash can icon on the top right corner.

 ![](./assets/create-file-remove-holder.png)

-## Creating a pull request
+## Creating a Pull Request

 Once you’ve completed the made edits to the file, you will scroll down and fill the information in the text boxes and click ‘Propose file change’.

 ![](./assets/create-PR-1.png)

 This will bring you to another page that compares the changes you’ve made.

 ![](./assets/create-PR-compare.png)